March 31, 2021

 Homeowners often make the mistake of assuming the more money they put into their homes, the more they will get out.
 Large investments, however, don't always generate big returns.
 For example, big ticket items with high maintenance demands like swimming pools, outdoor water features or even solar panels can often hurt your home's value.
 Before installing that backyard waterfall you've had your eye on or another expensive item, check with a local real estate agent or property appraiser to find out whether or not the expense can be considered an investment.

 If you have any other questions about your home, feel free to reach out!
-You can find Hills Bank’s mortgage lenders on our webpage or, if you know a lender you’re trying to reach, you can search for them in the HERE by Hills Bank app.
+You can find Hills Bank’s mortgage lenders on our webpage.